ronaldsholt/ML_Vandy/README.md

 ### Confustion Matrix
-Confusion Matrix - Multi-Classification
+Confusion Matrix:
-Positive = Uqniue Cell Type
+   - In a Multi-Classification where the confusion matrix columns are predicted cell types and the rows are actual cell type labels.
+The values in the row vectors are the counts of times the class was identified by the model.
-Negative = Mixed Cell Type
+   - Cell types labels: Cell_Type1, Cell_Type2, Cell_Type3, Cell_Type4

-- True Positive
+- True Positive:
   - We predict an cell as a cell in a trajectory and it is that cell type in that trajectory
   - The True positive value is where the actual value and predicted value are the same.
-- False Positive
+- False Positive:
   - We predict an cell is a type that is not in a trajectory that is its true traj.
-  - The False-positive value for a class will be the sum of values of the corresponding column except for the TP value.
+  - In a MC, the False positive value for a class will be the sum of values of the corresponding class column except for the TP value.
   - In research, particularly targeted medicine, we would target the wrong cell type.
-- False Negative
+- False Negative:
   - The model has given the wrong prediction, It was supposed to give a positive(cell type) but it has given a negative(cell type) therefore any negative output is false.
   - The False-negative value for a class will be the sum of values of corresponding rows except for the TP value.
-- True Negative
+- True Negative:
-  `- The True Negative value for a class will be the sum of values of all columns and rows except the values of that class that we are calculating the values for.
+  - The True Negative value for a class will be the sum of values of all columns and rows except the values of that class that we are calculating the values for.